bilfar/CV/README.md

 Key skills: planning, maintaining records, decisions making, analysing, testing

 ## Interests
 Besides my big passion: coding,  I’m also having two other loves in my life.
 The first love is videography.
 I love filming and editing videos as documentaries, portraits of just short movies.
 I hear you saying what about? well, it can be everything as friends, nature, city or something else.
 My second love, I called futuristic-digital, even if it sounds digital I love it.
-Here are a few examples: sci-fi series or movies (one of my favourite serie is the original Night Rider), but I have also very strong interests in artificial-intelligence, Virtual-Reality, gadget, tech-news, electro music and trance music.
+Here are a few examples: sci-fi series or movies (one of my favourite serie is the original Knight Rider), but I have also very strong interests in artificial-intelligence, Virtual-Reality, gadget, tech-news, electro music and trance music.
 My favourite DJ's are the two Dutch DJ’s Tiesto and Armin van Buuren.

 ## Contact